 Sept 2022 Update

 I've resisted making any changes to the original post here since going live, for the sake of continuity.
 But five years after first getting hold of the G9 to travel in Africa I have tweaked a few of my settings.
-If you want my latest configuration for the G9, which will require firmware update version 2.0 or higher, then use the file below instead.
+If you want my latest configuration for the G9 please use one of the files below.
+There is a version for Firmware release V2.0, and another for V2.7.

 This configuration file gives you the following: